sameerasw/Nitro5-2018_AN515-52_OpenCore/README.md

 ## What's broken?
 - Nvidia GTX1050 - Lack of driver support in mac
 - HDMI - Connected to the dGPU
+- 3.5mm port (Works but audio is distorted.
+Should be an easy fix but I'm noob.) * I use AudioRelay to get audio from my Android device when my buds run out of battery.

 ## Did not test
 - Airdrop